frontegg/frontegg-nextjs/README.md

 ```

 ### server component
-notice that this session is not part of the state and therefore wont trigger ui changes when it changes
+notice that this session is not part of the state and therefore won't trigger ui changes when it changes
 ```tsx
 // ./app/ServerComponent.tsx
 import { getSession } from "@frontegg/nextjs/server";